 - Salmon Croquettes Recipes

-- Preheat oven to 350 degrees.
-Line a rimmed baking sheet with aluminum foil.
+- Preheat the oven to 350°F and line a rimmed baking sheet with aluminum foil.

-- Season with lemon zest, Kosher salt, ground black pepper and fresh parsley.
+- Season the salmon with the lemon zest, Kosher salt, ground black pepper and fresh parsley.

 - Remove and allow to sit for 2-3 minutes before serving.

 - If you've tried this recipe, come back and let us know how it was in the comments or star ratings!

 What temperature should the oven be at?

 Wow, this was SO easy to make and delicious!!!
 Salmon is one fish my husband will eat and we were both HUGE fans.
 We’ll be making it again soon!!